jetbrains-academy/algo-challenges-in-kotlin/Dynamic Programming/The Main Idea/task_template.md

 <img src="../../images/network16.png">

-hence, we arrive to $c$ from $b$.
+Hence, we arrive at $c$ from $b$.
 Thus, the path from $s$ to $t$ of length $12$ is $s \to b \to c \to t$.

-A convenient property of the network above is that we were able to specify an order of its nodes ensuring the following property: every node goes after all its *predecessors*, that is, nodes that point to the current node (for example, $c$, $d$, and $e$ are predecessors of $t$).
-Networks with this property are known as *directed acyclic graphs* or *DAGs*.
+A convenient feature of the network above is that we are able to specify an order of its nodes ensuring the following property: every node goes after all its *predecessors*, that is, nodes that point to the current node (for example, $c$, $d$, and $e$ are predecessors of $t$).
+Networks with such a property are known as *directed acyclic graphs* or *DAGs*.
-We will see that many dynamic programming algorithms exploit DAGs, explicitly or implicitly.
+We will see that many dynamic programming algorithms exploit DAGs, whether explicitly or implicitly.